-How does our system side-steps the hard problem of consciousness?
-I believe our system is the unique construction sufficiently powerful to derive fundamental physics yet simultaneously does not encounter the hard problem of consciousness.
+A consequence of such, for instance, is that our system side-steps the hard problem of consciousness because of this.
+It is likely the unique construction sufficiently powerful to derive fundamental physics yet simultaneously does not encounter the hard problem of consciousness as a challenge to its comprehensiveness.
 But careful!
-I am not saying the construction resolves the problem, just that it does not encounter it, and as such it is unique.
+I am not saying the construction resolves the problem, just that it does not encounter it.
+The construction is carefully embedded and packaged such that reality and the fundamental physics are described without encountering said problem principally because of the singleton observer.
 The problem of consciousness only occurs if we postulate multiple observers of equal status.
-Each observer knows from their subjective experience they are conscious, but can't prove that any other also is because the scientific method does not produce knowledge out of non-comprehensible definitions.
-However, if the fundamental theory only needs to postulate just one observer, and further demands that the interaction with all other observers, if they exist, be in the form of experiments acting of the experimental image, then the 'consciousness' of others is filtered by the set of comprehensible definitions to evade entry into the scientific method as knowledge.
-The singleton observer's assumption of other's consciousness is necessarily and forever hypothetical.
-The singleton observer does not and cannot expect the fundamental physics to produce conscious observer, as those exists only by postulation and not as a solution to the laws of physics.
-The observer is not a solution of the laws of physics; rather it entails the laws of physics from its definition.
-The observer is more fundamental than physics.
+Each observer knows from their subjective experience they are conscious, but can't prove that any other also is because the scientific method does not produce knowledge out of it.
+However, if the fundamental theory only needs to postulate one observer, and further demands that the interaction with all other observers, if they exist, be in the form of experiments acting of the experimental image, then the 'consciousness' of others is filtered by the set of comprehensible definitions to evade entry into the scientific method as knowledge.
+The singleton observer's assumption of other's consciousness is at best perpetually hypothetical.
+Scientifically, one could experiment on observers and poll how many, on average, answer 'yes' to the question "are you conscious?" and filter the answer by socio-economic status or other criteria.
+One could even subject the brain to intense magnetic fields, and note if it has an impact on the incidence of the answers, and thus map out which part of the brain are responsible for inducing a yes response versus a no response.
+This is as close as we will ever get scientifically, but, this is still not a proof of consciousness in others; it is just the input-output results of various experiments.
+The physics can, via natural selection, entail brains and bodies with mouths attached that answerer 'yes' to the question "are you conscious?"; but the physics itself does not entail the singleton observer nor does it admit a proof in consciousness in others; rather it is the physics that is entailed by it.
+Simply put, the singleton observer is a more fundamental concept than both physics and science, hence why it entails them both, yet is entailed by neither.